 As for such a 1D system, topological edge modes, whose density distribution is located on lattice boundaries, are expected to emerge by connecting two bands with nontrivial Zak phases.
 Therefore, the system of different quaternion charges exhibits distinguished behaviors on its boundaries, due to the Zak phases of its three bands.
-Since the three elements of the eigen-states are real, we can parametrize and illustrate them on a unit sphere.
-In Fig. \ref{fig:spectra of single charge}, we plot the evolution of the eigen-states in the pseudo-spin space when $k$ swaps over the BZ.
-For a Hamiltonian of charge $\pm i$ (or $\pm k$), the eigen-states for the lowest (or highest) two bands acquire a $\pi$ phase when evolving in BZ, while it remains unchanged for the third band.
-Consequently, the topological edge modes reside in the gap of the lowest (or highest) two bands, as shown in panels (c1) and (c3) of Fig. \ref{fig:spectra of single charge}.
-For a Hamiltonian of charge $\pm j$, the eigen-states for both the lowest and highest bands acquire the $\pi$ phase, while it returns to the initial state for the third band.
+Since the three elements of the eigenstates are real, we can parametrize and illustrate them on a unit sphere.
+In Fig. \ref{fig:spectra of single charge}, we plot the evolution of the eigenstates in the pseudospin space when $k$ swaps over the BZ.
+For a Hamiltonian of charge $\pm i$ (or $\pm k$), the eigenstates for the lowest (or highest) two bands acquire a $\pi$ phase when evolving in BZ, while it remains unchanged for the third band.
+Consequently, the topological edge modes reside in the gap of the lowest (or highest) two bands, as shown in Figs. \ref{fig:spectra of single charge}(c1) and \ref{fig:spectra of single charge}(c3).
+For a Hamiltonian of charge $\pm j$, the eigenstates for both the lowest and highest bands acquire the $\pi$ phase, while it returns to the initial state for the third band.
 Hence for a Hamiltonian of charge $\pm j$, the topological edge modes exist between the lowest and highest bands.
-They are either separately present in different gaps or totally merge into the third band, as shown in panel (c2) of Fig. \ref{fig:spectra of single charge}.
+They are either separately present in different gaps or totally merge into the third band, as shown in Fig. \ref{fig:spectra of single charge}(c2).
 This motivates us to investigate the interface physics of a junction connecting different quaternion charges, which can extract the interesting non-Abelian features.